preprocessed-connectomes-project/quality-assessment-protocol/docs/index.md

 Note that the *mpi_smp* environment is created by the *cpac_sge* Starcluster plug-in mentioned earlier.
 The *cpac_env.sh* script is a script containing all of the environmental variables used by AFNI and FSL.
 If you opt to not use the C-PAC AMI, you will need to create a comparable script and have the batch script source it.
 Submit the job to the SGE scheduler by typing:

     qsub {path to the text file}

-## Merging Outputs

-QAP generates outputs for each subject and session separately.
-To view a comprehensive summary for all the measures for all the subjects, you will need to merge these separate outputs into a single file.
-You can do this by running the following command:

-    qap_merge_outputs.py {path to qap output directory}

-`qap_merge_outputs.py` will automatically determine if you have calculated anatomical spatial, functional spatial or functional temporal measures.
-The merged outputs will appear in a file named `qap_anatomical_spatial_{qap output directory name}.csv` in the directory from which the command is run.

 ## Generating Reports